Museum opening hours

 The Museum is arranged into four main galleries – the Moving Toys Gallery, the Creativity Gallery, the Childhood Galleries and the Front Room Gallery.

 The Childhood Cube sculpture in our Creativity gallery is having a spring clean.
-The sculpture will be surrounded by hoardings from 28 April until 22 May.
-There will be windows for visitors to take a peek at work taking place.
-Apologies for any inconvenience caused.
+The sculpture will be surrounded by hoardings from 28 April until 22 May, with windows for visitors to take a peek at work taking place.
 Find out more about the Childhood Cube here

 Eating and Drinking